sulfierry/MolecularModeling/ChEMBL/README.md

 This script is an essential tool in the pre-processing of molecular data for cheminformatics analyses.

-# Molecular Clustering Based on Similarity
+# Molecular clustering based on similarity

 `cluster_by_similarity.py` focuses on grouping molecules based on structural similarities.
 It uses the SMILES representation of molecules, converting these structures into molecular fingerprints.
 The script then performs clustering based on a predefined similarity threshold.